tytydraco/yessleep/out/My_Kids_Halloween_Costume_is_Alive.md

 I was up at the crack of dawn, preparing a special Halloween breakfast for the kids.
 (Thankfully, the power was back on.)
-Their school was closed for the day, and I didn’t dare bring them back to Amy’s, so I took the day off work.
+Their school was closed for the day (PA Day), and I didn’t dare bring them back to Amy’s, so I took the day off work.
 I had them all to myself.